portableant/museologi.st/projects/true-to-nature.md

   - url: https://github.com/fitzwilliamMuseum/peripleo
     name: Peripleo map
 tags:
+  - digital
+  - fitzwilliam
-  - Digital
+  - labels
-  - Fitzwilliam
+  - laravel
-  - Labels
+  - directus
-  - Laravel
+  - museums
-  - Directus
+  - last minute digital
 ---
 True to Nature was another project which came around with out digital outputs specified fully in the exhibition planning brief.
 However, there was a request from the curatorial team to produce a rich set of pages